percona/k8spg-docs/docs/connect.md

 ## Next steps

-Now you have your connected to your PostgreSQL cluster.
+Now you have connected to your PostgreSQL cluster.
 In the next step we will [insert some sample data to the database](data-insert.md).